-Documentation.
-When approving a protocol involving prisoners the minutes must document that the Committee made the findings required above.
-The IRB must classify research involving prisoners into one of the four categories described in 1a - 1d above and document their discussions of the risks and benefits of the research study as described in IRB policy 16.
+2.1 When approving a protocol involving prisoners the minutes must document that the Committee made the findings required above.
+The IRB must classify research involving prisoners into one of the four categories described in 1a - 1d above and document their discussions of each of the 7 elements above.
+For studies funded by DHHS, the IRB must also certify to OHRP that the review was conducted according to the appropriate regulations and prior to granting final approval for the use of prisoners in the study, OHRP must respond and approve.